Skip to content

 10. Hike around Lake Bovilla

-If you want to venture outside of the city, consider taking a day trip to Lake Bovilla reservoir, which is situated only 15 km from Tirana.
+If you want to venture outside the city, consider taking a day trip to Lake Bovilla reservoir, which is only 15 km from Tirana.
 Interestingly, this reservoir provides almost 50% of Tirana’s drinking water.

 The mountainous region surrounding Lake Bovilla is a perfect place to go hiking or mountain climbing.
-A well-known hiking trail takes visitors to Gamti mountain, where they can enjoy the breathtaking scenery of the water and mountains.
+A well-known hiking trail takes visitors to Gamti Mountain, where they can enjoy the breathtaking scenery of the water and mountains.
 This moderate trail takes about two hours to complete.

 11. Visit the old military base on Sazan Island